Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Did your friend ask the vet how long it might take to see an improvement?
 It's not an unreasonable question.

 What has your friend done to clean up the urine?
 Cats' sense of smell is much better than ours, and they will come back to the same spot if they can smell it.
 If she hasn't already, she should look into an enzymatic cleaner.
 I bought my first bottle at Petsmart, but have since gotten some from the pet care section at Wal-Mart.
-The enzymes break down biological waste, so there is no smell left behind.
-Since the cat has been using these spots repeatedly, I would suggest treating the areas a few times just to make sure.

 I haven't had this problem with any of my cats (peeing everywhere on a regular basis).
 I wonder if offering an extra litter box or two would help.
 That might be a good quesiton for the vet (along with asking if the cat's condition should have improved by now).
 Good luck with the cat -- I hope it works out.